 - 1. VGS will need a reproducible site plan along with other pertinent drawings, and a copy of the CAD file (.DGN, .DWG or .DXF format) of the site plan and utility plan. - 2.
 Prior to submitting your site and/or utilities plan to VGS, please contact the Engineering Department.
 They will inform you as to the proper location of gas mains and service lines to be shown on your drawings. - 3.
-Section 9, Regulators, Meters, Piping & Barricades, contains sketches of typical single and multiple meter sets to help you properly locate your customer-owned fuel lines.
+Appendix A contains diagrams of typical single and multiple meter sets to help you understand sizing and configurations so you can choose a proper location for customerowned fuel lines.
 Proposed meter locations must be submitted with your site drawings.